Dhimmi

-Historically, dhimmi status was originally applied to Jews, Christians, and Sabians, who are considered to be "People of the Book" in Islamic theology.
-This status later also came to be applied to Zoroastrians, Sikhs, Hindus, Jains, and Buddhists.
+Historically, dhimmi status was originally applied to Jews, Christians, and Sabians, who are considered "People of the Book" in Islamic theology.
+Later, this status was also applied to Zoroastrians, Sikhs, Hindus, Jains, and Buddhists.

-Jews and Christians were required to pay the jizyah while others, depending on the different rulings of the four Madhhabs, might be required to accept Islam, pay the jizya, be exiled, or be killed.
+Jews, Christians and others were required to pay the jizyah, and forced conversions were forbidden.
+Despite this nominal prohibition, instances of forced conversion are well-documented.

 During the rule of al-Mutawakkil, the tenth Abbasid Caliph, numerous restrictions reinforced the second-class citizen status of dhimmīs and forced their communities into ghettos.
 For instance, they were required to distinguish themselves from their Muslim neighbors by their dress.
-They were not permitted to build new churches or synagogues, but only to repair old ones.
+They were not permitted to build new churches or synagogues or repair old churches without Muslim consent according to the Pact of Umar.

 Under Sharia, the dhimmi communities were usually governed by their own laws in place of some of the laws applicable to the Muslim community.
 For example, the Jewish community of Medina was allowed to have its own Halakhic courts, and the Ottoman millet system allowed its various dhimmi communities to rule themselves under separate legal courts.
 These courts did not cover cases that involved religious groups outside of their own communities, or capital offences.
 Dhimmi communities were also allowed to engage in certain practices that were usually forbidden for the Muslim community, such as the consumption of alcohol and pork.

-Moderate Muslims generally reject the dhimma system as inappropriate for the age of nation-states and democracies.
+Some Muslims reject the dhimma system by arguing that it is a system which is inappropriate in the age of nation-states and democracies.
 There is a range of opinions among 20th-century and contemporary Islamic theologians about whether the notion of dhimma is appropriate for modern times, and, if so, what form it should take in an Islamic state.